-In this exercise, you will implement an extended Kalman filter (EKF) similar to the previous exercise sheet.
+In this exercise, you will implement an extended Kalman filter (EKF).
+A framework containing stubs of all the parts of the EKF is provided to you, so you can concentrate on the implementation of the filter itself.
 The framework for the implementation can be obtained from the website of the course.
 The tarball contains the following folders:

-- data This folder contains files representing the world definition and sensor readings used by the filter. - octave This folder contains the EKF framework with stubs for you to complete. - plots The framework uses this folder to store images generated by the visualization. - samples Sample implementations of the sensor and motion model are provided in this folder.
+octave This folder contains the EKF framework with stubs for you to complete.

+plots The framework uses this folder to store images generated by the visualization.